wwala/Face_recognition/README.md

 # Face_recognition
-face recognition using a pretrained FacetNet model
+Face recognition using a pretrained FaceNet model